commontoolsinc/tutorials/llm-builtin.md

 Technically, the `llm()` built-in is called once with the undefined userMessage upon its initialization.

-The charm then renders the code in the [UI] section and the system sets the reactive node to display the llmResponse within the `derive(llmResponse.result)` and the user's message with `{userMessage}`.
+The charm then renders the code in the [UI] section and the system sets the reactive node to display the llmResponse with the conditional expression we wrote (`{llmResponse.result ? ... : ""}`) and the user's message with `{userMessage}`.
 These initially don't show anything since the values are undefined.

 The user types a prompt into the `<common-send-message>` component which triggers the `textInputHandler()`.
 The handler gets passed in the event, which contains the user's message (as a normal js object), and also the `userMessage` which is a Cell.
 The handler sets the cell's value with the event message.

 The `userMessage` has been updated now and therefore kicks off the reactive system.
-The derive to show the `userMessage` is updated and we now see `User Message: {userMessage}`.
+We re-render the portion of the UI that contains `User Message: {userMessage}` since the cell contained within the braces has changed.
-The `llm()` built-in notices that its object has been updated and runs again.
+The `llm()` built-in notices that its object (the messages property) has been updated and runs again.
 In a few seconds, it gets a response back from the LLM.
-This sets `llmResponse.result`, which triggers its `derive(llmResponse.result)`.
+This sets `llmResponse.result`, which triggers the generated `ifElse(derive(...))` wrapper behind that conditional expression.
 And finally we see the `llmResponse: ...` in the [UI].

 There's a lot more to discover with the llm() function call (such as sending a list of user and agent messages for history or even tool use) and even more to learn about the Common Tools runtime system.